 Students may design a course of study that does not focus solely on studio production.
 For example, students may concentrate course work outside the department in a research area or pursue a graduate emphasis (e.g., take courses in the Visual Studies PhD program or the Critical Theory Emphasis, both offered by the School of Humanities).

-Every year, the Visiting Artists and Scholars program invites artists, scholars, curators, critics, gallerists, and writers to give lectures and conduct studio visits with graduate students.
-The Visiting Artist Lecture Series (VALS) and the Studio Art 220 seminar comprise the Visiting Artists and Scholars program.
-Organized by graduate students, VALS invites a slate of visiting artists and scholars relevant to graduate students' own research and practice.
-The Art 220 seminar (required both first and second year) incorporates visiting lecturers in a colloquium setting where students engage in in-depth discussions with visiting artists and scholars.
-Together, both series add to the dynamic exchange of ideas and scholarship that occurs inside and outside the classroom.
+Every year, the Department of Art Lecture Series (DALS) program invites artists, scholars, curators, critics, gallerists, and writers to give lectures and conduct studio visits with students.
+The Catalyst Art Lecture Series (CALS), the Graduate Art Lecture Series (GALS), and the Visiting Artist Lecture Series (VALS) comprise the Department of Art Lecture Series (DALS) program.
+Organized by the undergraduate students, CALS invites current graduate students to speak about their undergraduate experiences and their current art practice.
+Organized by the faculty, GALS incorporates visiting lecturers in a colloquium setting setting student engage in in-depth discussions with visiting artists and scholars, often accompanied with studio visits.
+Lastly, organized by graduate students, VALS invites a slate of visiting artists and scholars relevant to graduate students' own research and practice.
+Together, CALS, GALS, and VALS add to the dynamic exchange of ideas and scholarship that occurs inside and outside the classroom.

-All MFA candidates are provided with a studio space, either in the Contemporary Arts Center (single occupancy studios) or in the ACT Building (shared studios).
+All MFA candidates are provided with a studio space, either in the Contemporary Arts Center (single occupancy studios) or in the ACT Building (shared studios and single occupancy studios).